What Is a Premium Tax Credit for Health Insurance?

 • You get married, divorced, or have a child

-• You gain employer-sponsored health care coverage
+• You gain health care coverage through your job

-Do You Qualify for a Tax Credit?
+How Do I Find Out if I Qualify for a Tax Credit?